LightWave888/Research-Repo/README.md

 I've been mindful of Roman saying to be careful about Turtorial hell,  I think for me the combo of Romans teaching and extra turtorials are helping me a lot.
 I only really learn by doing, so just watching someone do it or watching a video without actually following along in real time is very hard for me.
 If i do something I am more likely to retain it.

+For the exercise of calculating a dogs age I found this code h_age = int(input("Input a dog's age in human years: "))

+if h_age < 0:
+	print("Age must be positive number.")
+	exit()
+elif h_age <= 2:
+	d_age = h_age * 10.5
+else:
+	d_age = 21 + (h_age - 2)*4

+print("The dog's age in dog's years is", d_age)

+this codde works well, but i feel it could be simpler.
+I'm not sure why it needs the if question, but I assume when writing code we need to assume people might not think logically so perhaps someone would put something less than 1.
+It's interesting to start to think about the potential users and what they may input and what output we would want for that.

+One of the Koans codes i found fun was def test_accessing_list_elements(self):
+        noms = ['peanut', 'butter', 'and', 'jelly']

+        self.assertEqual('peanut', noms[0])
+        self.assertEqual('jelly', noms[3])
+        self.assertEqual('jelly', noms[-1])
+        self.assertEqual('butter', noms[-3])

+It's kind of strange that the numbering system is different to our normal numbering system, but it's quite fun at the same time.
+I keep trying to relate computer language and coding languages to our english language but it just doesnt always work like that.
+I remembered about when I studied spanish in school and how even the sentence structure is totally different to english, I think letting go of what I know of my language will help more and more to understand code.
+I can see why kids can pick it up pretty fast as they arent so set in their ways with their language and it's structure.

 # Week 4
 ### Agile